gophergala2016/chessVerify/README.md

 This project is for the Gopher Gala 2016 - 48 hour hackathon

 chessVerify is a chess move validator.
 This can be used in the back end of applications to check if chess moves are legal. chessVerify also can detect harmful or garbage input.
 It supports checks, en-passent, castling kingside, castling queenside and auto pawn promotion to queen.
+The console will print the board out so you can technically play a console based chess game.

 Input should be entered with starting location square followed by a space and then a destination square.
 So Ruy Lopez opening would go like this: <br />
 e2 e4 <br />